 Submit planning application, Fees and Forms

-Before submitting your application please ensure you have read Do I need planning permission first
+Before submitting your application please ensure you have read the information about do I need planning permission.

 There are different forms depending on the type of application you are making and you may need to complete more than one, we encourage you to submit your applications on-line using the Planning Portal (the UK Government's online planning and building regulations service) wherever possible.

 - Identify the correct form and to complete the planning application form on-line

 - Make your payment and attach your drawings

 - Calculate the planning fee using the on-line fee calculator